thinkSRS/srsgui/readme.md

 a Python Qt binder ([PySide6](https://pypi.org/project/PySide6/), [PySide2](https://pypi.org/project/PySide2/) or [PyQt5](https://pypi.org/project/PyQt5/)) manually.
-``srsgui`` package has those 3 depedencies only.
+``srsgui`` package has these 3 dependencies only.

 Some Linux distributions offer some of the Python packages from their repositories only, not from ``pip``.
 Run web search for more information on system specific installation.

-When both matplotlib and either Qt binder are installed properly, install ``srsgui`` without [full] option:
+When both matplotlib and one of the Qt binders are installed properly, install ``srsgui`` without [full] option:

     python -m pip install srsgui